kyma-project/kyma/docs/kyma/04-04-use-your-own-domain.md

 </div>

-## Choose the release to install
+## Choose the release to deploy

-1. Go to [Kyma releases](https://github.com/kyma-project/kyma/releases/) and choose the release you want to install.
+1. Go to [Kyma releases](https://github.com/kyma-project/kyma/releases/) and choose the release you want to deploy.

 2. Export the release version as an environment variable.
 Run: